3,000 welcomes to our newest Irish citizens

-Applications by British people for Irish citizenship has increased more than tenfold in the last three years.
+Applications by British people for Irish citizenship has increased more than tenfold in the last three years, writes Joyce Fegan.

 Yesterday, at a special ceremony in Dublin, 3,200 people were conferred with Irish citizenship and 234 of them were British.